JesseSandvik/Intelligence-Orchestrator/README.md

         Are you sure you want to permanently delete the Plugin Package: <plugin-name>?
 (YES/NO)

+  - User input is case-sensitive and must be "YES" or "NO".
   - "YES" will permanently delete the <i>Plugin Package</i> from the plugins directory.
   - "NO" will not make any changes.